 4. CREST TOWER (originally from the time of Maximilian), Crest Tower on the Court Church side, adorned with Emperor Maximilian I’s coat of arms, coated during the Baroque reconstruction (today a rounded corner tower).

 Dürer’s representations of the late Gothic Imperial Palace (facsimile), vertical plans

 The Hofburg is open daily from 9 am to 5 pm (except when closed for events).

 Comprehensive guided tours.

-Daily at 12.30: “The Imperial Palace and its Inhabitants”, a guided tour by Per Pedes Stadtführungen®
+Daily at 11.00: “The Imperial Tour”, a guided tour by Per Pedes Stadtführungen®.
+German only.